 As a final note, you’ll want to do a quick background check on your installer before accepting their new boiler offers.

 For those looking for gas combi boilers, the first check is the Gas Safe Register.
 You can check that your engineer is qualified to fit your boiler on the register here.

 And if you’re like me, it’s always wise to check out any online reviews for the company you plan on using.
 That means searching on the likes of Google, Yell, FaceBook, Yelp, and even Trust Pilot.

-We regularly update our blog with useful buyer’s guide.
-Everything from the best boilers to install, through to boiler fault finding guides – so, bookmark this page and pop back soon.
+Also, note that we regularly update our blog with useful buyers’ guides.
+We’ve got guides on everything from the best boilers to install, through to boiler fault finding guides – so, bookmark this page and pop back soon.

 And if you’ve got any questions regarding the boiler deals you’re being offered, drop us a comment below and we’ll get back to you as soon as possible.